 Special Events: Seasonal events throughout the year - check website for details

 Coach/car parking: Car parking at Brentford Gate entrance.
-Free parking for coaches along Kew Road and around Kew Green - subject to availability
+Limited free parking for coaches along Kew Road and around Kew Green - subject to availability

 Length of visit: 4 hours